SheikhDeveloper/person_detection/README.md

 ## Description

 This repository contains the implementation of a function to detect people in the given video.
-With the function itself, there is a simple example of its usage.
+With the function itself, there is a main program to run with customized input and output.

 ## Installation